stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

   - `new_window`: Optional.
 Whether to open link in new window.
 Bool, default `false`.
   - `app_name`: Optional.
 Unique name for app appended to `/var/www/ood/apps/sys/`.
 Default is `name`, useful if that is not unique or not suitable as a path component.
 - `openondemand_dashboard_support_url`: Optional.
 URL or email etc to show as support contact under Help in dashboard.
 Default `(undefined)`.
 - `openondemand_desktop_partition`: Optional.
 Name of Slurm partition to use for remote desktops, by default supplied with `openhpc_partitions` entry.
+During open ondemand config the string is used to provide a default partition in the UX.
 During image build, with `openondemand` group, setting this partition as a boolean determines if app installed in image.
 - `openondemand_desktop_screensaver`: Optional.
 Whether to enable screen locking/screensaver. **NB:** Users must have passwords if this is enabled.
 Bool, default `false`.
 - `openondemand_filesapp_paths`: List of paths (in addition to $HOME, which is always added) to include shortcuts to within the Files dashboard app.
 - `openondemand_jupyter_partition`: Required.
 Name of Slurm partition to use for Jupyter Notebook servers, by default supplied with `openhpc_partitions` entry.
+During open ondemand config the string is used to provide a default partition in the UX.
 During image build, with `openondemand` group, setting this partition as a boolean determines if app installed in image.
 - `openondemand_gres_options`: Optional.
 A list of `[label, value]` items used to provide a drop-down for resource/GRES selection in application forms.
 The default constructs a list from all GRES definitions in the cluster.
 See the